mavera12/EHR/Home.md

-##Welcome to the Synthea Wiki!
+#Welcome to the Synthea Wiki!

+##Mission Statement

 Synthea is a synthetic patient generator that models the medical history of synthetic patients.
-Some attributes that are currently modeled include cardiovascular diseases, diabetes and associated symptoms, food allergies, immunizations, and others.
-The objective is to create a collection of fake, but realistic, electronic health records outputted in a variety of formats.
-Currently supported formats are C-CDA and FHIR STU3.
+Our mission is to output high-quality synthetic, realistic but not real, patient data and associated health records covering every aspect of healthcare.
+The resulting data is free from cost, privacy, and security restrictions.
+It can be used without restriction for a variety of secondary uses in academia, research, industry, and government (although a citation would be appreciated).

 For a quick start guide, see the [README](https://github.com/synthetichealth/synthea/blob/master/README.md).